 Determined to compensate their people by recommitting themselves to peace and constitutionalism and not to repeat mistakes of the past,

-Cognizant of the prime significance of preserving the sovereignty and territorial integrity of their country,
+Recognizing the prime significance of preserving the sovereignty and territorial integrity of their country,

-The Transitional Government of National Unity of the Republic of South Sudan (TGoNU) the Sudan People's Liberation Movement Army-In Opposition (SPLM/ A-IO), the South Sudan Opposition Alliance (SSOA), Former Detainees (FDs), Other Political Parties (OPP), referred to hereinafter collectively as the Parties, confirm their commitment to the agreed part of the Revised Bridging Proposal and hereby resolve as follows the outstanding issues on governance:
+The Transitional Government of National Unity of the Republic of South Sudan (TGoNU), the Sudan People's Liberation Movement Army-In Opposition (SPLM/A-IO), the South Sudan Opposition Alliance (SSOA), Former Detainees (FDs), Other Political Parties (OPP), referred to hereinafter collectively as the Parties, confirm their commitment to the agreed part of the Revised Bridging Proposal and hereby resolve as follows the outstanding issues on governance:

 1. The Presidency: